IgniteUI/igniteui-docfx/en/components/themes/typography.md

 />
 ```

-Enable the typography styles by setting `igx-typography` class on one the body element.
+Enable the typography styles by setting `igx-typography` class on the body element.

 ```html
 <!-- index.html -->